Program description

 Program vision

-The Mayo Clinic Physician Assistant Program will become the leader in physician assistant education by preparing future PAs to:
+The Mayo Clinic Physician Assistant Program will become the leader in PA education by preparing future PAs to:

 Program values

-The overarching primary value guiding the Mayo Clinic is “the needs of the patient come first.”
-As a reflection of the related Mayo core values, the Physician Assistant Studies Program values:
+The primary value at Mayo Clinic is that “the needs of the patient come first.”
+Reflecting this and other core values of Mayo Clinic core values, the Physician Assistant Program values are:

-• Diversity and inclusion: Promote a diverse student body, staff, and faculty, ensuring inclusiveness by a welcoming, culturally appropriate environment to all.
+- Belonging: Aspire to foster a diverse community of students, staff, and faculty and ensure inclusiveness by providing a welcoming, respectful, and culturally appropriate environment to all.

 Accreditation